iBrainiac/dataforge/README.md

-# 🧠 DATAFORGE: A Synthetic Data Subnet on Bittensor
+# 🧠 DataForge: A Synthetic Data Subnet on Bittensor

 ## Overview

-Synapse is a proposed subnet in the Bittensor ecosystem dedicated exclusively to high-quality, domain-specific synthetic data generation.
+DataForge is a proposed subnet in the Bittensor ecosystem dedicated exclusively to high-quality, domain-specific synthetic data generation.

 While compute and inference subnets already exist within Bittensor, there is currently no subnet whose primary output is structured, benchmark-validated synthetic training data arguably the most scarce and valuable resource in modern AI systems.

-Synapse fills this gap.
+DataFOrge fills this gap.

 Our thesis is simple: